kmichali/ReCoDE-contribute/README.md

 ## A commmon scenario
 Often, students pich a project that they have already worked on before.
 That is absolutely fine - you can use an existing code.
 You will use the allocated time to refactor, annotate and experiment with media.

-## Working with GitHub
+## Working with GitHub and software setup
-Your exemplar will be presented in a GitHub repository within the Imperial College organisation.
+Your exemplar will be stored in a GitHub repository within the Imperial College organisation.
 The name will follow the template ReCoDE-name-of-project.
-We usually present the project using MkDocs, so you will start with a template repository that is MkDocs ready. **Jay's contribution on repository and software setup recommendations here**.
+We usually present the repository using MkDocs, so you will start with a template repository that is MkDocs ready. **Jay's contribution on repository and software setup recommendations here**.

 ## Register your interest
 Plase fill out this form to pitch an exemplar.